LnSchmsr/TMB/README.md

-#Train Measures Bridge (TMB)
+# Train Measures Bridge (TMB)

-This is an implementation of the paper "Deep learning based indirect monitoring to identify bridge resonant frequencies using sensors on a passing train" usingl Python 3, Pytorch and Ray.
+This is an implementation of the paper "Deep learning based indirect monitoring to identify bridge resonant frequencies using sensors on a passing train" using Python 3, Pytorch and Ray.
 The model predicts the frequency of an acceleration signal using regression.

 The repository contains:
-- Source code of the model created with Pytorch 3
+- Source code of the model created with Pytorch
 - Training code for the simulations and real data on the Schmutter bridge.
 - The experiments used, which are discussed in the chapters.